 O is for October, and the onset of Spring

 It is a wonderful time to visit.
-Then again, O could also be for ochre - the fall colors of Patagonia’s forests are also a sight to behold.
+Then again, O could also be for ochre - the autumnal colours of Patagonia’s forests are also a sight to behold.

 P is for Pumas, most prevalent in Paine

 Time to dip back into our book for an excerpt, this time from Pura co-founder Xabi Etxarri (more on whom soon).